YKJumper/webcerberus-helm/README.md

 $ helm delete my-release
 ```

 The command removes all the Kubernetes components associated with the chart and deletes the release.
 Use the option `--purge` to delete all history too.
+Remove manually persistent volumes created by the release.

 ## Parameters